It's Python with a Lissp.

 It's possible for an external project to provide an alternative reader with different syntax, as long as the output is Hissp code.
 One example of this is Hebigo, which has a more Python-like indentation-based syntax.

-Because Hissp produces standalone output, it's not locked into any one Lisp paradigm.
+Hissp is not locked into any one Lisp paradigm.
 It could work with a Clojure-like, Scheme-like, or Common-Lisp-like, etc., reader, function, and macro libraries.
+Its bundled metaprogramming library is optional, it produces standalone output, and it's modular enough for alternate readers to exist.

 Project details